gabei/ILL-helper/README.md

 # ILL-helper
-An extension to assit with extending ILL capabilities.
+An extension to assist with extending ILL capabilities.
 A neatly packaged version of the ILL-extended bot.

 # Setup
 This extension requires usage of ```imports```.
 Imports are tricky when developing for extensions.
 We use rollup to bundle everything into a single distributed content script.